martinferianc/C90Compiler-EIE2/README.md

 11 - [ ] Floating-point

 ## Building and Running
-This must be run on an environment with Flex and Bison installed, a [vagrant file](Vagrantfile) configured to the correct target environment has been included , run `vagrant up`, `vagrant ssh`, `cd /vagrant/` and finish with `exit`.
+It must be run on an environment with Flex and Bison installed, a [vagrant file](Vagrantfile) configured to the correct target environment has been included.
+To deploy the environment you can run `vagrant up`, `vagrant ssh`, `cd /vagrant/` and finish with `exit`.

 The compiler can built by doing:
 ```
 make bin/c_compiler
 ```

-The compiler accepts valid C code through `stdin` and will return MIPS code through `stdout`, for example, if we create a file `test.c` and we store it under `/test/c_compiler/test`:
+The compiler accepts valid C code through `stdin` and it will return MIPS 1 code through `stdout`, for example, if we create a file `test.c` and we store it under `/test/c_compiler/test`:
 ```C
 int main(){
   int j = 10;